learn-co-curriculum/react-hooks-import-export/README.md

 ## Import and Export

-On a simplified level, the `import` and `export` keywords let us to define variables in one file, and access those variables in other files throughout our project.
+On a simplified level, the `import` and `export` keywords let us define variables in one file, and access those variables in other files throughout our project.
 This becomes increasingly important as we build out larger applications.
 Let's look at how we can do this.